2017 Event Schedule

 Tickets must be purchased in advance for this event.
 To purchase your ticket today, contact us at the Museum – 403.728.0019 or firstname.lastname@example.org.

 The summer season where the Museum is open every day comes to an end.
-During the off-season, the Museum will be open on Thursdays, to recreate the Danish hygge atmosphere – warmth, coziness, good company with friends.
+During the off-season, the Museum will be deciding on weekly day to be open.
+To recreate the Danish hygge atmosphere – warmth, coziness, good company with friends.
 This is also a time when the Museum facilities can be made available for community and family events [e.g. anniversaries, reunions], and activities organized around special interests [e.g. bird watching, admiring the fall colours] and the winter season.

 October – Date to be announced – Volunteer Appreciation